Jump to a specific program:

 - Involves rigorous work done in a safe learning environment with the support of experienced facilitators.

-- Enables participants, called "investigators" to examine their own experience of poverty as well as explore issues in the community that impact poverty − banking, housing, jobs, transportation − providing critical information the community can use to take action to end poverty.
+- Enables participants, called "investigators" to examine their own experience of poverty as well as explore issues in the community that impacts poverty − banking, housing, jobs, transportation − providing critical information the community can use to take action to end poverty.

 - Guides investigators through an assessment of their own resources and how to build those resources as part of their move to self-sufficiency.